-This Korean bbq sauce is the perfect combination of sweet, savory and spicy… this Korean BBQ sauce is perfect on pretty much anything.
-I love it in these braised Korean pork taco recipe!
+This Korean BBQ Sauce is the perfect combination of sweet, savory and spicy and is perfect on pretty much anything.

 You guys we need to discuss this sauce.

 So versatile, sticky and delicious.
 It’s the perfect combination of sweet, savory and spicy.
 Oh and sticky.
 Did I mention that already?